This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Another potential cause of an infant’s wrongful death is a birth injury.
 A birth injury occurs when a baby is physically harmed during labor and delivery.

-Physical harm to an infant could be an accident, such as when a baby presenting normally gets stuck in the pelvis, but birth injuries are also the result of negligence.[2]
+Physical harm to an infant could be an accident, such as when a baby presenting in a normal position gets stuck in the pelvis.
+Birth injuries are also the result of negligence.

 The inappropriate use of instruments, for instance, can cause injuries to infants.
 Too much force with a vacuum extractor or forceps can even fracture a baby’s skull.